ANSSI-FR/rust-guide/src/en/naming.md

 # Naming

 The standard library serves as the de facto standard for naming conventions in Rust.
-An effort has been made to formalize the conventions through [@RFC-430] and later in the [@rust-guidelines].
+An effort has been made to formalize the conventions through the [RFC 43 @RFC-430] and later in the [Rust API Guidelines @rust-guidelines].

 The basic rule (C-CASE) consists in using: